RamiKrispin/vscode-r/README.md

 - Comes with R's core dependencies (Debian packages, etc.)

+As mentioned above, you can run RStudio inside a container using a containerized RStudio Server.
+The Rocker project provides a built-in and ready to use images with RStduio Server.
+While it is not in the scope of this tutorial, it is a good alternative for VScode with the following limitations:
+- It is under an AGPL-3 license and therefore, cannot be used for enterprise
+- Required some additional modifications and settings (e.g., mount local folders, git, etc.)

-We will use in this tutorial some images from the Rocker project as our baseline image.
+In this tutorial we will leverage some images from the Rocker project (base R, etc.) as our baseline images.

 In the next section, we review Docker basic commands and learn how to set a Dockerfile.